When TripAdvisor first announced TripConnect, its Metasearch advertising platform, it instantly became the buzzword of the year.

 Most OTAs, such as Expedia and Booking.com, are charging booking commissions ranging from 15% to 30%, denting hotel profits to a greater extent.

-A hotel needs to pay on a Cost per Click or Cost per Acquisition basis.
+A hotel needs to pay on a Cost per Click (CPC) or Cost per Acquisition (CPA) basis.

-Overall, hotels pay much less per booking, and can keep a greater share of profits.
+Our clients running advertising campaigns on Metasearch pay much less per booking than with regular OTA platforms, and can keep a greater share of profits.